wu-hongjun/Hackintosh-Aero-15W/README.md

 #### Don't forget to star this project if you like it!
 #### *FORK* the project to your own repository and clone it to your machine to make changes.
 #### ACPI files are unique, so I strongly recommend you configure your own DSDT when your build is stable.
-#### If you want to download the EFI files to try, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Aero-15W/releases).
+#### If you want to download the EFI files to try your luck, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Aero-15W/releases).
 #### Or, if you are interested in the theme I used, check it out over here: [Minimalism](https://github.com/Errrneist/Hackintosh-Theme-Minimalism).
 #### Or, if you want to see how it looks like in System Information, you can check it out here: [SystemInfo](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/SystemInfo.txt).

 ## Announcements
 #### *Current Clover Version of the Project: 4558*
 #### *Current macOS Version of the Project: 10.13.5*
+#### [UPDATE] This EFI configursation is capable for installing too.
+Replace the EFI folder in the Installation USB.
+#### [UPDATE] DO NOT USE FILEVAULT DURING INSTALLATION!!!
+100% BREAK AFTER REBOOT GUARANTEED.
 * Links below in the *Quick Link* section will navigate you to different macOS versions.
 * If you cannot mount EFI via [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/), then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.pdf).*
 * macOS 10.14 Mojave is coming soon!
 The official release is this fall.
 Super excited!
 Can't wait to see it happen!